Askaniy/TrueColorTools/ReadMe.md

 ### Features
 - Tag system: Each object in the database can be assigned an arbitrary set of tags.
 They form lists of categories in the *Spectra* and *Table* tabs, which makes it easier to work with a huge database.
 - Reference system: Each object in the database can be easily linked to one or several data sources by its short name.
 You can see the list in `File`→`Sources`.
 Also, after an object's name there can be abbreviations, the decoding of which is indicated in `File`→`Notes`.
 - Multilingual support: The language can be changed through the top menu in runtime.
 TCT supports English, German and Russian.
-If you want to add support for your language, you can do it by analogy in [`strings.py`](scr/strings.py).
+If you want to add support for your language, you can do it by analogy in [`strings.py`](scr/strings.py) and make a commit or contact me.

 ## Database Extension
 Spectra and their references are stored in the [`core_database.py`](spectra/core_database.py) and complementary `*.json5` files.
 The [`core_database.py`](spectra/core_database.py) can affect internal processes, so it is not recommended to change it.
 However, you can add custom json5 files to the `/spectra` folder and they will be detected.
 Newly read spectra, if they suddenly have the same names, replace the old ones.
 You can help the project by creating and sharing database files.
 Note that any parameters must increase with wavelength.

+For more accurate spectrum restoration, filter sensitivity profiles are used.
+They are provided by [SVO Filter Profile Service](http://svo2.cab.inta-csic.es/svo/theory/fps3/index.php) and stored [here](/filters).
+To replenish the database, select a filter on the site, choose the `ascii` data file and place it in the folder.

 ### Database keys
 - `nm`: list of wavelengths in nanometers